MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-create-vm-template.md

 ---
-title: Create a VM using a community template | Microsoft Docs
+title: Create a VM using a community template
 description: Learn how to use the Azure Stack Development Kit (ASDK) to create a VM using a predefined template and a GitHub custom template.
 author: sethmanheim